hacker-fab/amscope-camera/README.md

 # amscope-camera
 Python code to control the AmScope camera (model: MU2003-BI).

 This is based on the SDK provided by AmScope [(see here)](https://amscope.com/pages/software-downloads) - you will need to search for your camera model and download the appropriate SDK.
+The Python code was run on an x64 computer for our testing; be sure to use the appropriate .dll file for your computer.

 AmScope provides the following files in Python, which are in this repository for reference:
 * amcam.py - this file provides an API for the camera.
 For more information about the API, see [API.pdf](API.pdf).